-At June 30, 2022, the School District reported a liability of \$15,870,123 for its proportionate share of the net OPEB liability.
-The net OPEB liability for fiscal year 2022 was measured as of September 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2020, which used update procedures to roll forward the estimated liability to September 30, 2021.
+At June 30, 2023, the School District reported a liability of \$23,711,922 for its proportionate share of the net OPEB liability.
+The net OPEB liability for fiscal year 2023 was measured as of September 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2021, which used update procedures to roll forward the estimated liability to September 30, 2022.
 The School District's proportion of the net OPEB liability was based on a projection of its long-term share of contributions to the OPEB plan relative to the projected contributions of all participating reporting units, actuarially determined.
-At September 30, 2021 and 2020, the School District's proportion was 1.04 percent.
+At September 30, 2022 and 2021, the School District's proportion was 1.12 percent and 1.04 percent, respectively, representing a change of 7.67 percent.